A bi-criteria path planning algorithm for robotics applications: The augmented state space approach

 When we are interested in optimal directions from $\bs$ to a specific node $\bt \in X$ only, Dijkstra's method can be terminated as soon as $U(\bt)$ is computed.
+(Note: Dijkstra's algorithm typically expands computations outward from $\bs$.)
 An A* method \cite{hart1968formal} can be viewed as a speed-up technique, which further restricts the computational domain (to a neighborhood of $(\bs,\bt)$ optimal path) using heuristic underestimates of the cost-to-go function.
 More recent extensions include ``Anytime A*'' (to ensure early availability of good suboptimal paths) \cite{hansen1997anytime, likhachev2003ara, van2011ana} and a number of algorithms for dynamic environments (where some of the $C_{ij}$ values might change before we reach $\bt$) \cite{stentz1994optimal, stentz1995focused, koenig2005fast}.